16 FUN Things To Do At Moraine Lake

 Have Lunch at Moraine Lake Lodge

 This is one of the top restaurants in Banff National Park, set in one of the most pristine locations.
-Make reservations and surround yourself with a large stone fireplace, an elegant interior, and huge windows looking out to Moraine Lake.
+Make reservations and enjoy a large stone fireplace, an elegant interior, and huge windows overlooking Moraine Lake.
+If you don’t want to dine in, the Snowshoe Café is open daily from 9am to 4pm in the summer for a quick bite.
+They have a fantastic gift shop too!

 Cycle to Moraine Lake

-We’ve biked to Moraine Lake a few times in the past, and every time get to enjoy Moraine Lake without the crowds.
+Biking to Moraine Lake is more fun than it sounds!
+Although it’s 14km one way and all uphill, your reward is fantastic.
+We’ve biked to Moraine Lake a few times, and every time we get to enjoy it without the crowds.
 From Lake Louise, it’s approximately 14 km uphill.
-This takes me 50 minutes on a mountain bike and 40 minutes on a road bike.
+This takes me about one hour on a mountain bike and 45 minutes on a road bike.
 It’s all uphill, but the fun ride down makes it all worth it.

 Scramble the Tower of Babel

 The route heads up a gully right off Moraine Lake and has a steep, consistent climb to the top.
 It’s a scree bash (loose rock), but it’s a pretty well-worn trail due to its popularity.
-It’s a challenging workout for novice hikers who may underestimate the 518m climb to the top as it’s literally straight up.
+It’s a challenging workout for novice hikers who may underestimate the 518m climb to the top, as it’s literally straight up.

 The biggest threat on this route is a loose rock falling down the gully from a party above; I strongly recommend wearing a helmet!
 It’s also best to start early and be one of the first to the top in the morning so you don’t have loose rock falling on you from hikers above.